getting off benzodiazepines

 Like all addictive drugs, benzodiazepines increase the amount of dopamine (a neurotransmitter that creates happiness).
 Individuals who are vulnerable to crave the surge of euphoria caused by the drug quickly begin abusing it to recreate this feeling as much as possible [19].

 But people become dependent on benzodiazepines, even if they are not trying to abuse them.
-Physical dependence for these drugs form very quickly, meaning that if a person stops taking the drug they will feel withdrawal symptoms that often begin with a magnified version of the symptoms that prompted them to use benzos.
+Physical dependence on these drugs forms very quickly, meaning that if a person stops taking the drug, they will feel withdrawal symptoms that often begin with a magnified version of the symptoms that prompted them to use in the first place.
 [8]

 Treatment for Benzo Use Disorder: